 - May reduce allergy symptoms according to some studies

-Foods to boost the probiotics effectiveness
+Foods to boost their effectiveness

 All of the probiotics I mentioned in this article contain a prebiotic known as inulin.
 The great thing about a vegan, plant-based diet, is that it already contains so many foods which support a healthy gut.